Guidelines for Responding to Subpoenas

 A subpoena is a writ commanding a person to appear before a court or other tribunal or it may also order the production of documents, which is usually referred to as a Subpoena Duces Tecum.
 In the case of academics it is usually a subpoena requesting student records.
 Regardless of any time constraint verbiage on the subpoena, such as "Immediate Action", "Instanter" or "Next Day", student records are subject to the Family Education Rights and Privacy Act ("FERPA"), which has regulated that the System must give the student two weeks written notice before any records can be released.

 All subpoenas for student records are processed through the Office of General Counsel.
-The server of the subpoena should contact Sundae Lewis (ext.
-6508) or Seth Larsen (ext.
-6672) if they have any questions concerning the process.
+The server of the subpoena should contact the Office of the General Counsel if there are any questions concerning the process.
 Subpoenas for student records should be mailed to or served at:

 Lone Star College System